 - cors, body parser, helmet, connect-api-history-fallback

-There are 3 ways to structure your application
+There are 3 ways to build a web frontend application

 - Single Page Application (SPA)